How iota2 is designed

 : locate where builders are stored.
 If not indicated, the chain will look into the relative path IOTA2DIR/iota2/sequence_builderbuilders_class_name

 : the builders class name to use, ordered in a list.
 If not indicated, the chain will launch the classification builder.
 A .py file can contain several classes or builders.
 Choosing the one to be used is mandatory.
-Available builder are : i2_classification, i2_features_map and i2_vectorization.
+Available builders are : I2Classification and I2FeaturesMap.

 If one of these parameters is not consistent with the others, the chain will return an error.